+means, the court has a statutory lien on that recovery.
+The court may refuse to dismiss the case until the lien is satisfied.
+(Gov. Code, § 68637.)
 Declaration Concerning Waived Court Fees 1.
 The court waived court fees and costs in this action for (name): 2.
-The person named in item 1 is (check one below): a not recovering anything of value by this action. b recovering less than \$10,000 in value by this action. c recovering \$10,000 or more in value by this action.
+The person named in item 1 is (check one below) a not recovering anything of value by this action. b. recovering less than \$10,000 in value by this action. c. recovering \$10,000 or more in value by this action.
 (If item 2c is checked, item 3 must be completed.)
-All court fees and court costs that were waived in this action have been paid to the court (check one): Yes No. are under penalty of perjury under the laws of the State of California that the information above is true and correct.
-Date.
-(TYPE OR PRINT NAME OF ATTORNEY PARTY MAKING DECLARATION) (SIGNATURE)
+3. All court fees and court costs that were waived in this action have been paid to the court (check one): ☐ No ۱d leclare under penalty of perjury under the laws of the State of California that the information above is true and correct.
+Da ate: (TY PE OR PRINT NAME OF ATTORNEY PARTY MAKING DECLARATION) (SIGNATURE)